snezhig/obsidian-front-matter-title/docs/TemplateExamples.md

 ### Heading

-If you set template as `#heading`, plugin will you first heading from file
+If you set template as `#heading`, plugin will use first heading from file

 ## Types